QUIC-to-QUIC Relay for Solana

 Establish a native QUIC connection to Moon Land's relay endpoint.
 No HTTP wrappers, no WebSockets — pure QUIC.

-Fire your serialized transactions.
+Fire your serialized transactions with a small tip (≥ 0.001 SOL).
 Moon Land forwards them to the current leader via staked QUIC — into the 80% lane.

 Every component is engineered for low-latency, high-throughput transaction forwarding.